The chart below shows where the Spark III

-Despite being the straight-up lightest bag in our review, the Sea to Summit Spark III was on the warmer side of sleeping bags we tested.
-In our real-world tests we thought it was a pretty true 25 degree bag.
+Despite being the straight-up lightest bag in our review, the Spark III was on the warmer side of sleeping bags we tested.
+In our real world tests, we thought it was a pretty true 25-degree bag.

 The volume of 850 fill-power down stacks up comparably with other bags, such as the 30 degree Western Mountaineering Megalite

 , which features 13 ounces of similar 850+ fill, or the slightly warmer 20-degree Western Mountaineering Ultralite

 which features 16 ounces of similar quality/loft down.
 The Spark III

 is perfect for cooler weather backpacking trips, where evenings might dip down close-to or below freezing, or for folks who just plain sleep a little bit on the cooler side.

 The Spark III tipped the scales at an impressive 1 lbs 6 oz, making it the lightest bag we tested.
 It did this by featuring the lightest shell fabric in our review (10), high-quality down, and a short 1/3 length zipper (seen all the way unzipped here) that was also the smallest zipper featured on a sleeping bag in our review.

 At one pound six ounces, the Spark III